Styyx1/ADT/README.md

 ### Post Processing

-ADT includes ENB for you to utilise whislt testing or to develop with.
+ADT includes ENB for you to utilise whilst testing or to develop with.
 The list uses Root Builder and Stock Game so please bear that in mind.

 ## Playing the List